Full Committee Review

 Note: While the research may not fall under federal regulations for protections of human subjects, it may still be regulated by the HIPAA Privacy Rule.
 The HRPP will help investigators ensure that all appropriate approvals are in place.

 Investigators who believe their research does not involve human subjects should complete the Application for Non-Human Subject Determination.
 The application asks questions that guide investigators through review steps and supplemental documents dependent on exposure to identifiable information.

-The IRB requires the original set of documents plus one (1) complete copy of all materials.
+The RRA requires a PDF of the original set of documents plus one (1) complete copy of all materials.
 There are no submission deadlines for submissions.
 A Primary Reviewer will be assigned to the protocol.
 The Primary Reviewer will correspond directly with the PI or IRB contact person to request any clarifications.
 Once all stipulations have been adequately addressed, the PI will be provided a letter verifying that the research does not involve human subjects.

 Generally, this level of review could be performed in 2-3 days, but it is dependent upon the availability of the Primary Reviewer.
 The length of the review process is also dependent upon the need for changes to the protocol.

 Forms & Links

 The National Jewish IRB has the authority to approve, require modifications or disapprove all research activities involving human subjects at National Jewish Health.
 The types of outcomes of IRB decisions regarding human research proposals are as follows:

 The full IRB, IRB Chairperson, or IRB Chairperson's designee has approved the research proposal as written for a period not to exceed one year.
 An approval letter and all applicable attachments are sent to the investigator.